Compliance & enforcement policy

 At the Commonwealth level it is included as part of the Act.
-Compliance and enforcement with the law will be on a ‘one law, multiple regulators’ model, with existing consumer regulators enforcing the uniform law.
+Compliance and enforcement of the ACL is done by the ACCC and state and territory consumer regulators on a ‘one law, multiple regulator’ model.

 This policy is consistent with and expands on the principles in the ACL Compliance and Enforcement Guide and outlines the ACCC’s approach to compliance and enforcement more generally.